neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.md

-Deploy to Tutum
+Deploy to Docker Cloud
 ===============

-Zero downtime production deployment routine using Tutum.
+Zero downtime production deployment routine using Docker Cloud.

 ## Overview

 This document describes the following process:

-**1. Deploy on build server and Tutum**
+**1. Deploy on build server and Docker Cloud**

 * A. Manage [git flow](http://nvie.com/posts/a-successful-git-branching-model/) release routines in your 12-factor-app git repository
 * B. Check out source code and install deps in build environment
 * C. Start up a docker stack and local database to verify that the source code and deps are yielding a working application
 * D. Create docker images with this source code, which is verified to work, tagging it with the current git commit sha
-* E. Push these docker images to our private tutum docker registry
+* E. Push these docker images to our private docker registry
-* F. Generate stack files for tutum deployment that includes the relevant deployment config
+* F. Generate stack files for docker-cloud deployment that includes the relevant deployment config
-* G. Deploy the stack on tutum, next to any existing stack that is used in production
+* G. Deploy the stack on docker-cloud, next to any existing stack that is used in production

 **2. Decide what data profiles should use which stacks**